thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

 	SelectionScreen.new(Role, ui, options).render

-So in this case, `attribute` will be the class `Role`.
+So in this case, `trait` will be the class `Role`.
 On the first line we fetch all the relevant roles by calling `for_options`.
 If you recall, `for_options` just reads the yaml file of roles and returns all of them.
 Next we assign the `ui` and `options` variables.
 Then, we determine a key that we'll use for a couple of things.
-If `Role` is our attribute, then we want `:role` to be our key.
+If `Role` is our trait, then we want `:role` to be our key.
 Finally, we grab a hash of messages related to our key (:role in this case).

 Now we'll implement our only **public** method `render` (make sure this goes above the `private` line):